Chirag-S-Kotian/Finora/README.md

 ### Analytics
 - Dashboard analytics are generated using data from the Realtime Database

 # Finora: CashKeeper
+A modern personal finance management app for Android, built with Firebase and MPAndroidChart.

 ## Usage
 - Register or login to your account